tangrams/tangram-play/README.md

 npm install -g gulp
 ```

 Typing `gulp` by itself runs the Javascript and CSS build scripts, and additionally starts a watcher that will rebuild each time the source files are changed.
-If a [LiveReload](http://livereload.com/) server is active, it will also publish stylesheet updates to LiveReload.
-You may safely kill the gulp process at any time by hitting Ctrl-C.
+If a [LiveReload](http://livereload.com/) listener is active, Gulp will also publish stylesheet updates to it.
+You may safely kill the `gulp` process at any time by hitting Ctrl-C.

 Tangram Play is a static site, and can be viewed by any static fileserver, such as Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) or Node's [http-server module](https://www.npmjs.com/package/http-server).